Advanced Cataract Care

 Over the past decade, the emergence of Premium Lens Implants has revolutionized the art of cataract surgery.
 Not only can we dramatically improve patients’ vision, we can significantly reduce or eliminate the need for eyeglasses after surgery.

-At Visionary Eyecare & Surgery, Dr. Bias and Dr. Stock utilize all currently FDA approved Premium Lens Implants to maximize your vision after surgery.
+At Visionary Eyecare & Surgery, Dr. Bias utilizes all current FDA approved Premium Lens Implants to maximize your vision after surgery.
 The choice of lens implant depends on many factors, including eye health and lifestyle demands.
 As part of your consultation, your surgeon will spend all the time necessary with you reviewing the appropriate options and helping you with your decision.